qaptoR/Commando/README.md

 If opted for, this per-iteration prompt offers an opportunity to assess any changes before continuing.

+Don't worry though, every milisecond waiting is already counting down the delay timer, so commands will wait times will always be the greater of: the delay timer OR how long you waited to continue.
+They will never combine.

 From this modal, continue by doing any of the following:

 - press \<Tab\> or \<Enter\>